-- Introduce the ideas and methods of 3D dynamics: the motion of rigid bodies in three dimensions under given forces and moments, and the Lagrangian formulation. - To show how to apply these methods in a straightforward way to a wide range of problems in mechanics.
+- Introduce the ideas and methods of 3D dynamics: the motion of rigid bodies in three dimensions under given forces and moments. - Introduce the Lagrange and Hamiltonian formulations of mechanics. - To show how to apply these methods in a straightforward way to a wide range of problems.